elgw/deconwolf/README.md

 sudo apt-get install libgsl-dev
 ```

-To build and install:
+Build and install deconwolf:
 ``` shell
 make -B
 sudo make install
 ```

 <a name="osx" />

 ### macOS Big Sur

-You will need XCode from the App Store and [brew](https://brew.sh/).
+For building you will need XCode from the App Store and [brew](https://brew.sh/).

-First install the required libraries:
+Then set up XCode and install the required packages:
 ``` shell
 xcode-select --install
 brew install libopenmpt # Not sure if this is needed